 Sensitivity Analysis

-The model calibration demonstrates that the groundwater-flow model defined by its combination of boundary conditions, boundary flows and heads, hydrologic unit definition, geometry and hydraulic parameters reasonably reproduce the measured water table, base flows, and potentiometric surfaces of the aquifer system for the Ocean County study area.
+The model calibration demonstrates that the groundwater-flow model defined by its combination of boundary conditions, boundary flows and heads, hydrologic unit definition, geometry and hydraulic parameters reasonably reproduces the measured water table, base flows, and potentiometric surfaces of the aquifer system for the Ocean County study area.
 The purpose of sensitivity analysis is to quantify the uncertainty in the calibrated model due to uncertainty in the estimates of aquifer parameters, stresses, and boundary conditions (Anderson and Woessner, 1991).
 The objective is to determine how readily and excessively water-level altitudes are affected by a change in hydrologic parameters in the calibrated model.
 A sensitivity analysis was conducted for the groundwater-flow model using UCODE-2005 (Poeter and others, 2005).
 The composite scaled sensitivities (CSS) are used to evaluate the sensitivity of the simulated model parameters and determine if there is sufficient information in the calibration data to estimate a parameter (Hill and Tiedeman, 2007).

 CSS are calculated for 115 parameters as part of the model sensitivity analysis (table 10).
 A weighting factor for the observation value is not used in the calculation of the CSS.
-Hill and Tiedeman (2007) stated it is likely that a parameter-estimation routine will not be able to estimate those parameters whose CSS values are less than about 0.01 times the largest value which is 27 for this model.
-Only 42 of the 115 parameters estimated in this study are considered sensitive with CSS values greater than 0.27, indicating they are reasonably estimated by model calibration (fig. 18).
-The most sensitive parameters (CSS greater than 2.0) are rech_north (recharge in the northern part of the study area); rech_south (recharge in the southern part of the study area); hk716 (horizontal hydraulic conductivity, layer 7, Atlantic city 800-foot - lower sand unit); riverbedk (streambed hydraulic conductivity); hk715 (horizontal hydraulic conductivity, layer 7, Atlantic city 800-foot - lower sand unit); hk37 (horizontal hydraulic conductivity, layer 3, Rio Grande water-bearing zone); hk511 (horizontal hydraulic conductivity, layer 5, Atlantic city 800-foot - upper sand unit); hk921 (horizontal hydraulic conductivity, layer 9, Piney Point Aquifer - upper sand unit); drainK (streambed hydraulic conductivity); hk15 (horizontal hydraulic conductivity, layer 1, Kirkwood-Cohansey aquifer system); hk512 (horizontal hydraulic conductivity, layer 5, Atlantic city 800-foot - upper sand unit); vk818 (vertical hydraulic conductivity, layer 8, confining unit above Piney Point Aquifer); hk920 (horizontal hydraulic conductivity, layer 9, Piney Point Aquifer - upper sand unit); hk1126 (horizontal hydraulic conductivity, layer 11, Piney Point Aquifer - lower sand unit); hk48 (horizontal hydraulic conductivity, layer 4–7, Kirkwood-Cohansey aquifer system); hk922 (horizontal hydraulic conductivity, layer 9, Piney Point Aquifer - upper sand unit).
+Hill and Tiedeman (2007) state that it is likely that a parameter-estimation routine will not be able to estimate those parameters whose CSS values are less than about 0.01 times the largest value which is 27 for this model.
+Forty-two of the 115 parameters estimated in this study are considered sensitive (CSS values greater than 0.27), indicating they are reasonably estimated by model calibration (fig. 18).
+The most sensitive parameters (CSS greater than 2.0) are rech_north (recharge in the northern part of the study area); rech_south (recharge in the southern part of the study area); hk716 (horizontal hydraulic conductivity, layer 7, Atlantic city 800-foot lower sand unit); riverbedk (streambed hydraulic conductivity); hk715 (horizontal hydraulic conductivity, layer 7, Atlantic city 800-foot - lower sand unit); hk37 (horizontal hydraulic conductivity, layer 3, Rio Grande water-bearing zone); hk511 (horizontal hydraulic conductivity, layer 5, Atlantic city 800-foot upper sand unit); hk921 (horizontal hydraulic conductivity, layer 9, Piney Point Aquifer - upper sand unit); drainK (streambed hydraulic conductivity); hk15 (horizontal hydraulic conductivity, layer 1, Kirkwood-Cohansey aquifer system); hk512 (horizontal hydraulic conductivity, layer 5, Atlantic city 800-foot upper sand unit); vk818 (vertical hydraulic conductivity, layer 8, confining unit above Piney Point Aquifer); hk920 (horizontal hydraulic conductivity, layer 9, Piney Point Aquifer upper sand unit); hk1126 (horizontal hydraulic conductivity, layer 11, Piney Point Aquifer lower sand unit); hk48 (horizontal hydraulic conductivity, layer 4–7, Kirkwood-Cohansey aquifer system); and hk922 (horizontal hydraulic conductivity, layer 9, Piney Point Aquifer upper sand unit).

-Maps illustrating parameter value zones are shown on figure 19.

 Graph showing composite scaled sensitivity values, Ocean County study area, New Jersey.

 Maps showing location of parameter value zones in the model, Ocean County study area, New Jersey.

-Calibrated model parameter values, Ocean County study area, New Jersey.
+Calibrated model parameter values and composite scaled sensitivities, Ocean County study area, New Jersey.

 Model Limitations